 - Dissertation Research (18 credits)

-NOTE: Please note that the American Studies PhD program will not be taking applications for the coming academic year (2021/22).
+NOTE: Please note that the American Studies PhD program is now accepting applications for the coming academic year (2022/23).
 The Masters program is open and welcomes applications from all qualified applicants.